Jingwu010/Code-Practice/md/Regular Expression Matching.md

 #### Version 3 Dynamic Programming AC

 Why dp?
-Because we have the above recursion skeleton, which is good, but not efficient.
-Then, it is nature to ask myself, can I store the result of each recursion and make it use the result it previously calculated?
-Yes, it is the thought of DP! **Key point here is not thinking dp first, think recursion first and then it is nature to think store results of recursion, and it comes to the idea of dp**
+Because I have the above recursion skeleton, which is good, but not efficient.
+Then, it is nature to ask myself, can I store the result of each recursion and make compute uses the result that it previously calculated?
+Yes, it is the idea of DP! **Key point here is not thinking dp first, think recursion first and then it is nature to think store results of recursion, and it comes to the idea of dp**

-Look back at the code, I called isMatch(text, pattern) multiple times in my function, each time I shrink the length of text and pattern, that means, for each subtext and subpattern, they have a corresponding result for the bigger problem
+Look back at the code, I called isMatch(text, pattern) multiple times in my function, each time I shrinked the length of text and pattern, that means, for each subtext and subpattern, they contribute a subresult for the bigger problem.

-that is to say text[i:] and pattern[j:] is useful when calculating isMatch(text, pattern) for each possible i and j
+That is to say text[i:] and pattern[j:] is useful when calculating isMatch(text, pattern) for each possible i and j

 ```python
 res = {}